 That’s where business owners get stuck, too.
 You get so focused on the next steps needed during day-to-day operations that you forget where you’re trying to go as a business.
 Yet, as the old saying goes, “if you aim at nothing, you’ll hit it every time.”
 That’s why strategic planning is so important for business owners.
 You must know where you’re going AND how to get there.
 You must make long-term plans and take short-term actions.
 That’s where the Strategic Planning Framework comes in.
 It’s all about staying focused.

-There is a framework involved in the strategic planning process we use on both our and the other companies we build plans for.
+There is a framework involved in the strategic planning process that we use in both our business and the other companies we build plans for.
 It doesn’t matter what type of business you own, the principles are universal.
 An effective and well-thought-out strategic plan should always go through this process.
-So what are these steps that are so vital to well thought out strategic planning?
+So what are these steps that are so vital to well-thought-out strategic planning?

 If you don’t already have a written mission statement, please, take the time to write one.
 A solid mission statement should be realistic and achievable in its nature.
 You want people to believe that your company can actually accomplish its mission.
 It should be clear in its direction and lead to action.
 The people within your business should understand how to perform and how to interact with your consumer base, based on the mission statement.
 Finally, it should be motivating.
 Your team needs to feel that the mission of your company is worthwhile.
 The vision tells where you are going but the mission statement is your why.
 That’s why it is so important in your strategic planning process.